Address the originality of student work and emerging trends in misconduct with this comprehensive solution.

 When practitioners and policy makers make decisions for others based on research, that research needs to be transparent and accurate.
 The consequences of ghostwriting are widespread; by undermining the integrity of research, it removes critical data that influences how that data will then be used, whether it be policy decisions or a basis for further research.

-First and foremost, raising awareness is the first step in preventing ghostwriting from occurring in research articles.
+First and foremost, raising awareness is the first step in preventing ghostwriting from occurring in research articles. #Pleasedontstealmywork in Denmark, for instance, documents instances of ghostwriting in order to make clear the prevalence of ghostwriting.
 When unknowing researchers understand that ghostwriting is a form of misconduct, they are dissuaded from engaging in dishonesty.
 And when those who knowingly engage in ghostwriting are under the spotlight, they are less likely to engage in research misconduct.

 Journals can take part by requiring contributorship statements for publication.
 Additionally, they can ask authors to make clear any written contributions by private industry.
 It is not the participation with industry that makes ghostwriting unethical but the lack of transparency with partnerships.
 Acknowledging medical writers can clarify conflicts of interest–and make their contribution legitimate (Yadav & Rawal, 2018).